dgraph-io/dgraph-docs/README.md

 ```

 **Note:** Runnable doesn't support passing a multiline string as an argument to a shortcode.
 Therefore, you have to create the whole custom example in a single line string by replacing newlines with `\n`.

+## History
+add Hypermode banner by updating the hugo-docs repository with topbat template.